-In honor of the MANY new high-heels you'll be scooping up this fall, I've decided to try joining ‘em instead of beating ‘em by sharing this six-step post high heel wearing recovery plan, courtesy of iDiva.com and Occupational and Neurotherapist Dr Gundeep Singh.
+In honor of the MANY new high-heels you'll be scooping up this spring, I've decided to try joining ‘em instead of beating ‘em by sharing this six-step post high heel wearing recovery plan, courtesy of iDiva.com and Occupational and Neurotherapist Dr Gundeep Singh.

 1. Towel stretch: This light stretch will ease the pain in your calf muscles and provide relief to the soles of your feet.